thundergnat/Acme-Scrub/README.md

 ## SYNOPSIS

-Are your per 6 files a mess?
+Are your Perl 6 files a mess?
 Have some nasty code you keep meaning to refactor but just can't find the time?
 Tired of looking at all those impenetrable Unicode operators?
 Help has arrived!